THE

 and which is technically known as vyapti.

-The Buddhist conception of vyapti
+the buddhist conception of vyapti

 stands for an invariable necessary connection.

-Vyapti is a necessary bond
+vyapti is a necessary bond

 because of the fact that it is rooted in what is technically known as svabhava pratibandha or existential dependence.

-Existential dependence means dependent existence.
+existential dependence means dependent existence.

-It may be in the form of a causal relation or an analytical entailment.
+it may be in the form of a causal relation or an analytical entailment.

-For example, the dependence of effect on its cause enables us to infer
+for example, the dependence of effect on its cause enables us to infer

-the cause the moment the effect is known to us.
-Similarly, an analytically deduced fact by its very essence
+the cause the moment the effect is known to us. similarly, an analytically deduced fact by its very essence

-depends upon the fact from which it is deduced.
-Thus there is svabhava
+depends upon the fact from which it is deduced. thus there is svabhava

 pratibandha between cause and effect and between the deduced object and that

-from which there is deduction.
-The
+from which there is deduction. the

 example of the former type is the relation between smoke and fire and of the

-latter type is the relation between rose and flower.
-We can deduce one fact from another only if there is
+latter type is the relation between rose and flower. we can deduce one fact from another only if there is

-existential dependence.
-It can be
+existential dependence. it can be

 asked why is it that we can deduce one fact from another only if there is

-existential dependence.11 The answer given by the Buddhist logicians
+existential dependence.11 the answer given by the buddhist logicians

 is that this is so because effect which is not dependent upon another object